74Thirsty/cloudchain/README.md

 # CloudChain

 > **Single-Chain Google Drive Backup Manager**
-> A deterministic, account-chain approach to managing unlimited Google Drive backups.
+> Deterministic, account-chain backups — portable, auditable, and infinitely expandable.
 > **⚠️ DO NOT USE in any attempt to bypass Google’s Terms of Service.**

 ---